-“Mi’shenichnas Av, Mi’maatin B’Simcha, (When the month of Av enters we diminish our joy).”
+“Mi’shenichnas Av, Mi’maatin B’Simcha, (When the month of Av enters, we diminish our joy).”
 (Mishna, Tractate Taanis 26a)

 This Rosh Chodesh ushers in 9 days of mourning and sadness.
-We refrain from various activities including the consumption of meat and wine (except on Shabbos).
+We refrain from various activities, including the consumption of meat and wine (except on Shabbos).
 Our hearts are filled with the pain of thousands of years of collective sorrow.
 The Mishna recounts the various events that make this month one of sadness and pain.
-The mergalim (spies) returned from the Land of Israel on the 9th of Av and delivered their disastrous report; the city of Beitar, the seat of the Bar Kochba rebellion was crushed by the Romans and its inhabitants slaughtered; and many other unfortunate and tragic events unfolded during this auspicious month.
+The meraglim (spies) returned from the Land of Israel on the 9th of Av and delivered their disastrous report; the city of Beitar, the city of the Bar Kochba rebellion, was crushed by the Romans and its inhabitants slaughtered; and many other unfortunate and tragic events unfolded during this auspicious month.
 However, the central event on which we focus is the destruction of the Temple (Bais HaMikdash).
 Each and every year we face the same challenge.
 How do we mourn for something we have never known?
-We have existed without a Bais HaMikdash for over 2,000 years and although deep in our soul we know that something is missing, it is difficult for us to feel a true and real void.
+We have existed without a Bais HaMikdash for over 2,000 years, and although deep in our souls we know that something is missing, it is difficult for us to feel a true and real void.
 It is difficult to shed a tear for something for which we have no frame of reference.
 It is challenging for us to relate to that which we do not know.
 So how can we connect?
 How do we appreciate the loss of the Temple and make it relevant?

 I want to share with you an idea which I have discussed many times in the past but has timely relevance during these important days.
-In Pirkei Avos (Ethics of our Fathers, Chapter 5 Mishnah 5), we are told about ten miracles that occurred in the Temple.
-The 8th miracle listed is, “Omdim tzefufim, u’mishtachavim revachim, (the people stood crowded together, yet prostrated themselves in ample space).”
+In Pirkei Avos (Ethics of our Fathers, Chapter 5 Mishnah 5) we are told about ten miracles that occurred in the Temple.
+The 8th miracle listed is, “Omdim tzefufim, u’mishtachavim revachim”, (the people stood crowded together, yet prostrated themselves in ample space).
 When our ancestors came to the Temple on the Regalim (Pesach, Shavuos, and Succos) and Yom Kippur, the Bais HaMikdash was packed from corner to corner.
 In fact, Jerusalem was teeming with people from the cities of Israel and beyond.
 The courtyard of the Temple was so crowded that people literally stood shoulder to shoulder.
-However, when they bowed in prayer there was room for everyone to have personal space.
+However, when they bowed in prayer, there was room for everyone to have personal space.
 An amazing miracle, clearly in defiance of natural law.
 But why the need for such a miracle?
 What was the message?

 Rav Menachem Mendel of Kotzk (1787-1859) offers an additional insight.
-The Rebbe explains that this Mishna is not simply relaying a miraculous event, but is also conveying an important life lesson.
-Omdim (standing) – if a person always stands his ground and is never willing to yield to another, the result is, Tzefufim (crowded) – the world is very crowded and constricted, there is no room for the other.
-However, if a person is Mishtachavim (prostrating) and willing to yield to another, then Revachim (ample space), there is room for everyone.
+The Rebbe explains that this Mishna is not simply relaying a miraculous event but is also conveying an important life lesson.
+Omdim (standing) – if a person always stands his ground and is never willing to yield to another, the result is Tzefufim (crowded) – the world is very crowded and constricted, there is no room for the other.
+However, if a person is Mishtachavim (prostrating) and willing to yield to another, the result is Revachim (ample space), there is room for everyone.
 The secret to successful life relationships is knowing when to stand your ground and when to yield.
-There are things in life that we must fight for and there are many more things for which conflict is not the answer.
+There are things in life that we must fight for, and there are many more things for which conflict is not the answer.
 There are times when we must be an Omed on certain issues and accept the negative repercussions, and there are times when we must be a Mishtachaveh and learn the art of yielding to the other for the sake of peace and harmony.
 We must learn the delicate balance of knowing when to use each of these powerful traits.

 The Bais HaMikdash was the address for the entire Jewish community.
-There were not different temples for different hashkafos (religious philosophies), there were not different temples for different levels of observance.
+There were not different temples for different hashkafos (religious philosophies); there were not different temples for different levels of observance.
 There was one Bais HaMikdash for the Jewish nation.
 There was one address where we had to learn how to come together in brotherly harmony and serve our God with one heart and one soul.
-There was one place where we were required to come and learn the art of bowing to one another, yielding to one another, respecting one another.
+There was one place where we were required to come and learn the art of bowing to one another, yielding to one another, and respecting one another.

 In the Bais HaMikdash, Jews of all stripes and colors would gather to worship together.
 We mourn the absence of this unifying place.
 We don’t mourn the loss of a building, as buildings can always be rebuilt.
 We mourn the loss of an ideal.
 When the Bais HaMikdash stood, it was clear that the will of God was for us to unite.
-The Bais HaMikdash, through its mere existence reminded us that to remain a nation we can’t argue over every single issue.
+The Bais HaMikdash, through its mere existence reminded us that to remain a nation, we can’t argue over every single issue.
 There are issues that are so delicate and important that we must vociferously disagree and yes, draw our line in the sand.
 But I would venture to say that for many other issues, we must find the strength to yield.
 We mourn the unifying absence of our beloved Bais HaMikdash.

 It is difficult to cry and mourn for that which we do not know.
 But if we can’t cry – we must at least yearn.
 We must yearn for a time in which we can embrace our differences and coexist as a cohesive nation.

 Truth be told, we must do more than yearn – we must do.
 We must learn to bow, learn to yield, learn to make the hard sacrifices in order to achieve true shalom with one another.
-Before getting into an argument with another, before saying something that may be hurtful, before doing something that may be “correct” but may not be “right” we should ask ourselves: is it really worth it?
+Before getting into an argument with another, before saying something that may be hurtful, before doing something that may be “correct” but may not be “right”, we should ask ourselves: Is it really worth it?
 There are times in life when we may be truly in the right, but this doesn’t mean a battle should be waged.
 It is difficult to strike the balance between being a principled and peaceful person.
-The Bais HaMikdash helped us to achieve this equilibrium, now we must do it on our own.
+The Bais HaMikdash helped us to achieve this equilibrium; now we must do it on our own.